maciej-ka/eat-code/213-robber/solving.md

 ![img](./3-longer-example.png)

 # Sketch of attempt
-Sketch of calcutating from top to bottom.
+Sketch of calcutating from top to bottom.<br/>
 With recursion and memoization.

 ![img](./4-dynamic-top-bottom.png)